 What is your current book and how would you describe it?

-"True Miracles" is a collection of inspiring research stories, spiritual moments as help comes from beyond the veil.
+I actually have two new books out, but the one I'm concentrating on right now is "True Miracles with Genealogy~Help from Beyond the Veil."
+Compiling it was an amazing experience."True Miracles" is a collection of inspiring research stories, spiritual moments as help comes from beyond the veil.
 It is unique, comforting, and powerful.
 Each account can't help but touch hearts as readers come to the heady realization that there really is a world of spirits.

 How and when did you gather stories for this book?

+I put out requests for stories on many social websites, including Facebook.
+Genealogists from all over the USA and from other countries responded.
+It amazed me to read so many unusual experiences—to learn of the many different ways researchers received the help they needed.
 I'm sure my book contains only a tiny portion of the vast number of stories that go unrecorded every year—even every day—throughout the world.
 As someone says in the book, "Heaven is only a whisper away."
 It really is that close, but most times in the busy hours of our life, we're not in tune, or not ready to listen and act.

 Is there a website for "True Miracles with Genealogy?"